KennyWho/hapi-api-doc-cn/API.md

       array of methods which has the same result as adding the same route with different methods manually.

-    - `vhost` - (optional) a domain string or an array of domain strings for limiting the route to only requests with a matching host header field.
+    - `vhost` - (可选) a domain string or an array of domain strings for limiting the route to only requests with a matching host header field.
 Matching is done against the hostname part of the header only (excluding the port).
 Defaults to all hosts.